thompson318/emap/docs/dev/deployment.md

 >
 > `git config --global credential.https://github.com.helper "cache --timeout=3600"`
 >
 > To store the PAT temporarily in memory.
+Or do none of the above and paste it in every time.

 You can also set your github username with: